Plazomicin: the first clinical candidate from our gram-negative antibiotic discovery engine

 The U.S. Food and Drug Administration has granted plazomicin Breakthrough Therapy designation for the treatment of bloodstream infections (BSI) caused by certain Enterobacteriaceae in patients who have limited or no alternative treatment options.
 The FDA has also granted fast track designation for the development and regulatory review of plazomicin to treat serious and life-threatening CRE infections.
 In addition, plazomicin has received Qualified Infectious Disease Product (QIDP) designation from the FDA.
 The QIDP designation was created by the Generating Antibiotic Incentives Now (GAIN) Act, which was part of the FDA Safety and Innovation Act and provides certain incentives for the development of new antibiotics, including priority review and an additional five years of market exclusivity.

-The plazomicin program is funded in part with a contract from the Biomedical Advanced Research and Development Authority (BARDA), under which $124.3 million was committed funding for the development of plazomicin.
+The plazomicin program has been funded in part with a contract from the Biomedical Advanced Research and Development Authority (BARDA), under which $124.3 million was committed funding for the development of plazomicin.

-Plazomicin is a novel aminoglycoside designed by our scientists to overcome most clinically relevant aminoglycoside resistance mechanisms.
+Plazomicin is a next generation aminoglycoside designed by our scientists to overcome most clinically relevant aminoglycoside resistance mechanisms.

 Aminoglycosides have been used successfully for the treatment of serious bacterial infections for more than 50 years.
 However, the spread of resistance to currently marketed aminoglycosides has decreased their clinical utility.
 We developed plazomicin by chemically improving on existing aminoglycosides, in order to overcome common aminoglycoside resistance mechanisms.
 These resistance mechanisms often co-travel with mechanisms.
 As a result, in MDR Enterobacteriaceae, including CRE, plazomicin remains active where most other antibiotics have limited potency due to resistance.